 Vacation in Tarifa

-Tarifa is a charming holiday destination in southern Spain.
-The region of Tarifa is popular among water-sports enthusiasts, as the sea conditions are perfect for kitesurfing, windsurfing and parasailing.
+Tarifa is a charming holiday destination on the Costa de la Luz in the province of Cádiz.
+The region of Tarifa is popular among water-sports enthusiasts, as the sea conditions make it a world-class kitesurfing and windsurfing destination.

 How to get to Tarifa

+You can get to Tarifa directly by car, bus, train or ferry.
 Freeway N-340 leads to Tarifa from Algeciras and Cádiz.
 Also, you can drive along E-5 from Seville.
-Alternatively, you can take one of the intercity bus routes from other cities in Andalusia.
+Alternatively, you can take one of the buses that travel from major Spanish cities to Tarifa.

-As for other means of transport, the closest train station is located in Algeciras, while the closest airport is in Gibraltar.
+As for other means of transport, the closest train station is located in Algeciras (20 km away), while the closest airport is in Gibraltar (40 minutes).
+For international flights, head to Malaga or Seville airport (about 2 hours drive).

 What to do in Tarifa

-Tarifa is a great summer destination in the south of Spain, with beautiful beaches and an impressive natural landscape.
-At the point where the Atlantic Ocean meets the Mediterranean sea, you will enjoy the great climate of Tarifa.
+Tarifa is a great summer destination in the south of Spain, with a great climate, beautiful beaches and an impressive natural landscape.

-After walking around the city you should definitely try windsurfing or kitesurfing on the nearby beaches!
-Even if you prefer to stay on the shore, the blue sea, the waves and the colors of the kites create one of the most beautiful sights in Tarifa!
+After walking around the city you should definitely try windsurfing or kitesurfing at one of the town’s 30-plus kitesurfing and windsurfing schools!
+Even if you choose to stay on the shore, the blue sea, the waves and the vibrant hues of the kites create one of the most beautiful sights in Tarifa!

 Beaches in Tarifa

-The beautiful beaches of Tarifa are the region’s crown jewel.
-Perfect for water sports, sunbathing and underwater exploration, there’s a sunny beach for everyone!
+With 35 km of coastline, the beautiful, sugar-white beaches of Tarifa are the region’s crown jewel, perfect for water sports, sunbathing and underwater exploration.

 Ferryhopper's favorite beaches in Tarifa are:

-- Valdevaqueros: this beach is the gathering place of all water-sport lovers.
-It has sand, cool waters and giant waves for kitesurfing and windsurfing.
-There is a parking spot and some beach bars nearby.
+- Playa de Valdevaqueros: this beach is the gathering place of all water-sport lovers.
+It has sand, cool aqua waters and giant waves for kitesurfing and windsurfing.
+There is a parking spot and a few beach bars nearby.

-- Playa de los Lances: it's the most popular beach in Tarifa and is located right close to the center of the town.
-It is a wide, sandy beach that is ideal to swim, relax or try water sports.
+- Playa de los Lances: it's the most popular beach in Tarifa and is located close to the center of the town.
+It is a wide, snow-white sandy beach that is ideal for swimming, relaxing or practicing water sports.
 Don’t forget to bring your umbrella!

-- Punta Paloma: its unparalleled beauty makes this beach a must while you are visiting Tarifa.
+- Punta Paloma: its unparalleled beauty makes this beach a must during your stay in Tarifa.
 It is very large with fine sand dunes and spectacular waters.
 Take your mask with you as its seabed is ideal for snorkeling.
+At its far western end, you will find natural mud baths.

 - Chica de Tarifa: right next to the port, you can find a small but beautiful beach for a quick dive.
 It is popular with families and children and can be rather busy, due to its close proximity to the town.
 There are no umbrellas or sunbeds there.